Timing closure: Timing optimization techniques

 Used to break long wires and reduce RC (resistance-capacitance) delays, especially in high fan-out or physically distant connections.
 Buffers can also help in adjusting path timing to fix hold violations.
-The buffer is a series of two serially connected inverters, where each inverter is composed of a triangle and a circle in a graph.
-The triangle in the graph means a logic gate, and the circle behind means logic inversion.
+Buffer insertion must leave the logic function unchanged.
+This is typically implemented by inserting an even number of inverting buffers, or using non-inverting buffers composed of two serially connected inverters.